TIMES at Unsound Kraków 2024

 Actress b2b Skee Mask

-This new sound installation is a work by the legendary field recordist Chris Watson, who is working with Izabela Dłużyk, a blind Polish sound recordist celebrated for her profound connection to nature’s acoustics and recognized as one of the BBC’s 100 Most Influential Women in 2023 for her expertise in bird sound recording.
+This new sonic experience is a work by the legendary field recordist Chris Watson, who is working with Izabela Dłużyk, a blind Polish sound recordist celebrated for her profound connection to nature’s acoustics and recognized as one of the BBC’s 100 Most Influential Women in 2023 for her expertise in bird sound recording.

 Together, they went to Białowieża Forest, which stretches across Poland and Belarus.
 It is the last mainland part of the primeval forest that once stretched across Europe and is still largely untouched by humans.
 For more than two years, migrants from the Middle EastAfrica and South Asia have attempted to cross through this forest into Poland and the EU – and have been pushed back by Polish guards.
 This has resulted in migrants being trapped and dying.
 A metal wall has been constructed, dividing the forest, which has become a symbol of wider geopolitical tensions.